April 15, 1947: Jackie Robinson’s major league debut

 This article was written by Lyle Spatz

-Jackie Robinson’s major league debut was more than just the first step in righting an historical wrong.
+Jackie Robinson‘s major-league debut was more than just the first step in righting an historical wrong.
 It was a crucial event in the history of the American civil rights movement, the importance of which went far beyond the insular world of baseball.

-Jack made the game’s first putout, receiving the throw from fellow rookie Spider Jorgensen on Dick Culler’s ground ball to third base.
-Interim manager Clyde Sukeforth had Robinson batting second, so after Eddie Stanky grounded out, Jack stepped in against Johnny Sain for his first major league at-bat.
-Sain, the National League’s winningest right-hander in 1946, retired him easily on a bouncer to third baseman Bob Elliott.
-After flying out to left fielder Danny Litwhiler in the third inning, Robinson appeared to have gotten his first big league hit in the fifth.
+Interim manager Clyde Sukeforth had Robinson batting second, so after Eddie Stanky grounded out, the rookie first baseman stepped in against Johnny Sain for his first National League at-bat.
+Sain, the NL’s winningest right-hander in 1946, retired him easily on a bouncer to third baseman Bob Elliott.
+After flying out to left fielder Danny Litwhiler in the third inning, Robinson appeared to have gotten his first Dodgers hit in the fifth.
 But shortstop Culler made an outstanding play on his ground ball and turned it into a well-executed 6-4-3 double play.

 When the Dodgers took the field in the ninth inning, Robinson remained on the bench as veteran Howie Schultz took over at first base.
 Sukeforth had inserted Schultz as a defensive measure, but the Dodgers soon realized that Robinson needed no help.
 Schultz played in only one more game before Brooklyn sold him to the Phillies.
 Ed Stevens, the team’s other first baseman, played in just five games before he was sent back to the minors.